darylknight/boilerplate/README.md

 ## Code Formatting

 -  This project uses [Prettier](https://prettier.io) for automatic code formatting, with the [Prettier for Melody](https://github.com/trivago/prettier-plugin-twig-melody) plugin to make it work with Twig files.
 This is an opinionated way to format code which keeps spacing consistent between developers
--  The configuration for Prettier in this project is defined in `.prettierrc`
+-  The configuration for Prettier in this project is defined in `.prettierrc.json`
 -  To ignore certain files or paths, add them to `.prettierignore`
 -  It's easiest to set up Prettier to format files automatically on save (you can do this with Visual Studio Code).
 To do this, follow [Prettier with Twig in VS Code](https://codeknight.co.uk/blog/getting-prettier-working-with-twig-craft-cms).

 ### Prettier & Tailwind class sorting

 The `prettier-plugin-tailwindcss` plugin is now compatible with `prettier-plugin-twig-melody`, so this project will now automatically sort Tailwind classes in the markup whenever the document is formatted.
-This was made possible by manually defining the pluing order in `.prettierrc`.
+This was made possible by manually defining the pluing order in `.prettierrc.json`.
 See [Enabling Tailwind class sorting in Twig with Prettier](https://codeknight.co.uk/blog/enabling-prettier-class-sorting-in-twig-with-prettier) for details.

 ### Build notes